TheSimpleSoldier/AIObjectiveC/PolarTicTacToe/PolarTicTacToe/README.md

 	3. open PolarTicTacToe.xcodeproj with xcode and run it natively as OS X app

 How to Train Neural Net:
+The neural net training is run separately through the command line.
+Compile TrainNet.m. run the executable with two parameters for your in game alpha and post game alpha.
+It will run 5,000,000 matches, taking 1 - 3 hours depending on the machine.
+It will then print out the resulting net.

 What we did: